MFrJ/stream/README.md

 ## Media serving API

-A study on a media serving API, for audio and video.
+A study on a media serving API for audio and video.

 ---